Abhinandps/MainProject/README-carefully.txt

    git clone https//github...copypath......

-2) check the current directory is PROJECT
+2) check the terminal in current directory

 3) Choose Terminal do the below steps